nathancarter/gap-pkg-groupexplorer/to-do-list.md

 ## Preparation for first release

- * Rename `_DrawAnyGroupVisualization` to `ExploreGroup` and accept a wide variety of words as the second parameter; basically anything that case-insensitive matches some initial segment of "multiplication table" or "cycle graph" or "cayley diagram" or "cayley graph" should be accepted.
  * Rename GAP functions that star with `Draw` to start with `Explore`.
  * Rename GAP functions that start with an underscore to start with `GPEX` instead.